 More recently, there has been a move by more enlightened businesses to become not just customer-focused but customer-obsessed.
 Further, it so happens that many of these enlightened businesses are the market leaders, including the likes of Zappos and Apple.
 One reflection of this customer obsession has been a trend towards product co-creation.

-Approaches to co-creation range from the use of simple co-creation workshops or collaborative working groups through to sophisticated brand communities.
+Approaches to co-creation range from the use of simple co-creation workshops or collaborative working groups to sophisticated brand communities.
 It can involve market research, structured ideation and experimentation.
 Referring to brand communities, the following statistics are relevant:

 The last blog in this series addressed the importance of understanding and leveraging the customer journey.
 This can also involve a collaborative process – with the business working with its customers to: